Ethiopia

 Quality

-Ethiopia, our largest source of coffee, operates within a regulated and intricate framework.
-Recognizing its significance and the challenges in upholding quality, we have made substantial investments in this region.
-Our dedicated team and office in Addis Ababa play a crucial role in maintaining our three core pillars throughout the entire value chain.
+Ethiopia operates within a complex, regulated coffee framework.
+Recognizing the importance and challenges of maintaining coffee quality, we as the green coffee importer, have made substantial investments in the region.
+Our dedicated team and office in Addis Ababa oversee the entire value chain, ensuring adherence to our three core pillars.

-Additionally, our team in Addis Ababa supervises the milling, bagging, and shipping process to further guarantee the quality of our coffee.
-They have full control of export preparations, port transfers, documentation, and they personally seal our cargo before export.
+The Addis Ababa team also supervises milling, bagging, and shipping, maintaining full control over export preparations, port transfers, documentation, and personally sealing cargo before it leaves Ethiopia.

 Transparency

-We prioritise established protocols and standards, particularly in our selection of export partners.
-Our dedicated on-ground team plays a pivotal role in this process, conducting firsthand visits to washing stations, gathering crucial information, and overseeing the entire production process.
-This hands-on approach ensures a transparent flow of information and maintains a high level of transparency in the coffees we select each season.
+We uphold strict protocols and standards in all partnerships, particularly when selecting export partners.
+Our on-ground team conducts firsthand visits to washing stations, gathers critical production data, and oversees every step of the coffee process.
+This hands-on approach guarantees a transparent flow of information for the coffees we source each season.

-Meanwhile, Cooperatives are farmer-led organisations that own washing stations, while Unions serve as the primary exporters.
-The pricing of cherries is subject to fluctuation based on regional competition and demand, with farmers selling cherries by weight in Ethiopian Birr.
-To provide an accurate representation of cherry prices, we report weighted averages based on regional data supplied by our trusted partners.
-Washing stations sell parchment in 17kg units, priced in Ethiopian Birr.
+Cherry prices fluctuate based on regional competition and demand, with farmers selling by weight in Ethiopian Birr.
+We report weighted regional averages for accuracy.
+Washing stations sell parchment in 17kg units, priced in Birr.

 Impact